 Proposed U-Factor: When required, specify the U-factor of the proposed insulation in Column 3.

-Required Insulation R-value: Whichever descriptor was used (R-value or U-factor) in Columns 2 & 3 will be used to specify the value required, which will vary by climate zone and type of slab.
-Values are from Table 150.1-A.
+Required Insulation R-value: Auto input.

-Required Insulation U-factor: Whichever descriptor was used (R-value or U-factor) in Columns 2 & 3 will be used to specify the value required, which will vary by climate zone and type of slab.
-Values are from Table 150.1-A.
+Required Insulation U-factor: Auto input.

 Comments: Any notes regarding location, unique conditions, or attachments.

 NOTE: A suggestion is provided to highlight that there is a mandatory slab edge insulation requirement for heated slab floors.
 Since mandatory requirements are not listed on the Certificate of Compliance, this is provided for information purposes only.
 The specific requirements are in Sections 110.8(g) and Table 110.8-A.